 Program Requirements

-Peace Corps Prep is a certificate program for undergraduates that centers on one empowering question: How can you prepare yourself to be the best Peace Corps Volunteer you can be?
+Peace Corps Prep is a certificate program for undergraduates that centers on one empowering question:

 There is no one right answer to that question, but the Peace Corps has identified four core competencies that are critical to the intercultural fieldwork Peace Corps Volunteers do: Sector-specific skills; Foreign language proficiency; Intercultural competence; and Professional savvy and leadership.